 To make a regular contour plot, you will first need to make a file that will import smoothly into Matlab, then resample the data to a uniform grid, and then make your contour map.

-Assuming you are in Excel with columns for latitude (or northing) and longitude (or easting) and the data you wish to contour (e.g., complete Bouguer anomaly, elevation, etc.), you first want to strip out any text columns (e.g., station names).
+If making .csv or .txt files: Assuming you are in Excel with columns for latitude (or northing) and longitude (or easting) and the data you wish to contour (e.g., complete Bouguer anomaly, elevation, etc.), you first want to strip out any text columns (e.g., station names) and make the format for numbers not contain commas.
 Matlab has the nasty tendency to decide that you cannot import columns as vectors if there is anything odd in text, so it is best to avoid.
 Ideally rows or columns with blank values should be dropped or something filled in.
 You need to leave a set of labels at the top of the file (though remove spaces from these also to avoid trouble later on; these will become your variable names).
 Export the data as either a comma delimited (csv) or tab-delimted text file.

 This should be straightforward if your file is clean.
-Note that some particulars vary between versions of Matlab; this is referring to 2009b on a Mac.
-After launching Matlab, choose "Import Data..." (typically in the File menu).
-Matlab will probably correctly figure out the number of text lines at the start and the delimiter (comma or tab) used in the file, but if not, correct that in the first screen.
-You should see that there is data, textdata, and colheaders in the preview if all is right.
-In the second screen (after hitting "Next >") you should have the option to "Create vectors from each column using column names."--select this option.
-Hit "Finish".
-(If you do not have the create vectors option, there is probably a mismatch somewhere because of some text down in the number, you are missing column headers or there is a blank cell or something like that).
+Note that some particulars vary between versions of Matlab; this is referring to 2019a on a Mac.
+After launching Matlab, choose "Import Data..." (an icon in the menu bar at the top of the window).
+Matlab will probably correctly figure out the number of text lines at the start and the delimiter (comma or tab) used in the file, but if not, correct that in the Import window at the upper left.
+You should see your data file in the Import window.
+Choose "Column vectors" from the Output Type: pulldown menu.
+Now each column should have an editable vector name above the data; you can edit those names if necessary.
+If the data is selcted except for the first line with the headers, you can click on Import Selection or the big green checkmark.
+You should see the vector names show up in the Workspace area of the main window.
+You can now close the Import Window if desired.
+(If you do not have the column vectors option, there is probably a mismatch somewhere because of some text down in the number, you are missing column headers or there is a blank cell or something like that).
+(If you neglect to exclude the column names from the import, there will be NaNs at the top of your file that will cause grief).

 Ideally you would not do this, but while there is a delaunay command in Matlab, it assigns colors to triangles in unsatisfactory fashion.
 In gridding, you want to have a grid that is uniformly spaced in X and Y. Thus it is preferable that you have imported data with a Northing and Easting of some kind rather than Latitude and Longitude, though you can work with either.
 For this tutorial, we will assume you have a vector with distance east called Easting, a vector with distance north called Northing and a vector of data to contour called myData.
 Note that commands below are typed into the Command Window.
 Bring this to the front if not visible.